cloudlinux/cloudlinux-doc-test/docs/single/manager/README.md

 X-Ray provides two options for monitoring domain requests speed: Tracing task and Continuous task.

 :::warning Warning
-To use Continuous task, update your LVE Manager and alt-PHP-X-Ray packages to versions lvemanager-6.2.9-1 and alt-php-xray-0.2-1 by running the following command:
+To use Continuous task, update your CloudLinux Manager and alt-PHP-X-Ray packages to versions lvemanager-6.2.9-1 and alt-php-xray-0.2-1 by running the following command:
 ```
 yum update lvemanager alt-php-xray
 ```